Hyperdimension Neptunia mk2: Planeptune

 The original hub world used in the first game, as well as Neptune's first location.
 The entire landmass contains more of a futuristic feel compared to the first game.
 Histoire, as its Oracle, has saved the landmass numerous times, and has become famous among the citizens because of it.
 Due to Nepgear's work, Planeptune has become the least affected of the four landmasses.
 Nepgear (Purple Sister), Compa, IF, Neptune (Purple Heart) and various NPC's reside here.

 Lastation

 A direct reference to the PlayStation series, due to the majority of the landmass's buildings being colored black.
 It is usually described as steampunk, and has become slightly more industrialized since the first game.
 Least affected by the influence of ASIC, due to preparations beforehand.
 Acts as a major trade center for the other landmasses.
 Uni (Black Sister), Nisa, Noire (Black Heart) and various NPC's reside here.

 Lowee

 A direct reference to the Wii, due to the majority of the landscape being colored white.
 Compared to the first Lowee, it seems more colorful.
 Highly threatened by the influence of ASIC.
 Houses various icons of the 2D era as well as previous CPU's of Lowee.
-Ram (White Sister), Rom (White Sister), Gust and Blanc (White Heart) reside here.
+Rom (White Sister), Ram (White Sister), Gust and Blanc (White Heart) reside here.